 All of the earphones were tested on a desktop PC and a Xiaomi Mi 5 Pro smartphone.

-On the PC side, the on-board audio codec (ALC887) is connected to an external budget amplifier: SMSL sAp II with a TPA6120A2 chip by Texas Instruments.
+On the PC side, the on-board audio codec (ALC887) is connected to an external budget amplifier: SMSL sAp II which implements the TPA6120A2 chip by Texas Instruments.
 The amplifier's volume knob is set at about 33%.

 The Xiaomi Mi 5 Pro is notorious for having a rather low-power audio output, much lower than in an iPhone, for instance.
 Thus, I have manually installed 2 powerful system-level DSP's on it: The first being Arkamys (for bass and volume mostly), and the second is Dolby Atmos (for clarity, loudness and equalization).